MCTwo/DEIMOS/README.md

 * make sure that the functions are flexible for different types of catalogs, i.e. not just SDSS catalogs so users do not have to modify the code
 * better documentations of the functions
+* move Google Doc "How to create slitmask" to this Github as a wiki page